civiform/docs/docs/contributor-guide/developer-guide/feature-flags.md

 class provides readable accessors for environment variables and when a `Request` object is provided it allows for manual overrides.

+To add a new flag:

-Adding a new flag involves
+1. Add a new enum to [`FeatureFlag.java`](https://github.com/civiform/civiform/blob/main/server/app/featureflags/FeatureFlag.java).

-1. Add the Config value to all relevant .conf files.
+1. Add the Config value to [`feature-flags.conf`](https://github.com/civiform/civiform/blob/main/server/conf/helper/feature-flags.conf).
-1. Added accessors in `FeatureFlags`.
 1. Inject `FeatureFlags` into client classes.
-1. Use accessors to vary behavior.
+1. Call `FeatureFlags::getFlagEnabled`](https://github.com/civiform/civiform/blob/183a4d634fa53e7c07975ce3f915f1b8f6a4660a/server/app/featureflags/FeatureFlags.java#L51) to determine whether a flag is enabled.

+[Here](https://github.com/civiform/civiform/pull/4435/files) is a simple example of doing all of these.

 ## Manual overrides